Charleston Water Quality at a Glance

 Frequently Asked Questions

-Is Charleston’s tap water safe to drink?
+Is Charleston’s tap water safe to drink in 2026?

 How does flooding affect Charleston’s water quality?